AntiCrustLicensingInitiative/CustomTitleScreen/README.md

 ## Configuration

-For a custom wallpaper, simply put an image in config/modpackmenu/background.png For custom buttons, put an image in config/modpackmenu/buttons.png
+For a custom wallpaper, simply put an image in config/modpackmenu/background.png<br>
+For a custom wallpaper for that extremely rare chance of Minceraft appearing, put an image in config/modpackmenu/backgorund.png<br>
+For custom buttons, put an image in config/modpackmenu/buttons.png<br>
 > Note: The buttons.png needs to be based on widgets.png, which can be extracted from minecraft.

 Main config: